The Pascagoula (Singing River) Watershed

 In 1974, The Nature Conservancy and other dedicated conservationists rallied to bring 35,000 acres of the watershed under public protection.
 This "grassroots epic," as E.O.
 Wilson called it, led to a river corridor presently buffered by almost 70,000 acres of public and private conservation lands.

 The Conservancy has remained committed to this river treasure, helping establish the Pascagoula River Basin Alliance in 2001.
 This broad-based coalition promotes the ecological, economic and cultural health of the watershed, focusing on research, communication and actions needed to ensure the preservation of the Pascagoula River system.

 A 2003 documentary, The Singing River: Rhythms of Nature, was co-produced by the Conservancy and Mississippi Public Broadcasting.
 Narrated by Mississippi native Gerald McRaney, the documentary increased awareness of the need for continued protection of the river.
 The documentary won two southeast regional Emmy awards for best documentary and best photography.

-For more information on the Pascagoula River Watershed, please contact Becky Stowe, Terrestrial Program Manager.
+For more information on the Pascagoula River Watershed, please contact Becky Stowe, Director of Forest Programs.